 Upon completion of this role Jeremy accepted a role in Sydney with international political and corporate strategists Crosby Textor.
 However with the opportunity to lead Newcastle City Council during a period when the City is undergoing an exciting revitalisation that includes a $500 million urban transformation and transport program, Jeremy has now returned to Newcastle as its Interim Chief Executive Officer.

-Director Corporate Services is Glen Cousins.
-Areas of responsibility include finance, information technology, human resources, commercial property, communications and engagement, legal and governance and customer service.
+The Acting Director Corporate Services is Andrew Glauser.
+Areas of responsibility include finance, commercial property, legal and governance and customer service.

-Glen was born and educated in Newcastle.
-He Joined the Council June 2014 and brings with him 30 years of experience in a wide range of senior commercial management roles across a number of industries.
+Andrew joined the Council February 2014 and brings with him 30 years of experience in a wide range of roles in management consulting, finance and commercial management roles across a number of industries.

 Planning and Regulatory

 Director Planning and Regulatory is Peter Chrystal.
 Areas of responsibility include overseeing libraries, cultural facilities, strategic planning services, development and building services and regulatory services